bitnami/charts/CONTRIBUTING.md

 - Must pass CI jobs for linting and test the changes on top of different k8s platforms.
 (Automatically done by the Bitnami CI/CD pipeline).
 - Must follow [Helm best practices](https://helm.sh/docs/chart_best_practices/).
 - Any change to a chart requires a version bump following [semver](https://semver.org/) principles.
 This is the version that is going to be merged in the GitHub repository, then our CI/CD system is going to publish in the Helm registry a new patch version including your changes and the latest images and dependencies.
-- Any change to a Helm template (especially new templates) must include a license header like the following:
+- Any change to a Helm template (new templates) must include a license header like the following:

 ```yaml
 {{- /*